 The Pros and Cons of Pedal Fishing Kayaks

-First, let’s discuss the big question – do you need a pedal fishing kayak?
+First, let’s discuss the big question – do you need a pedal kayak for fishing?

 To answer this, we should take a look at the pros and cons of this technology, and you’ll be better suited to make this important decision.

-With most models, you don’t have to use a paddle at all, leaving you free to concentrate on reeling in your next catch.
+With most pedal kayaks, you don’t have to use a paddle at all, leaving you free to concentrate on reeling in your next catch.

 Furthermore, pedals can take the effort out of moving around.
 Anyone who has used one will tell you that powering a kayak with your legs is much easier than with your arms.